cvcoding/MNGT/README.md

-This code is for the paper "MNGT: A Multi-scale Nested Graph Transformer for Classification of High-Resolution Chest X-ray Images with Limited Annotations"
+This code is for the paper "MNGT: A Multi-scale Nested Graph Transformer with Graph Operations for High-Resolution Chest X-ray Image Classification"

 Abstract: The classification of high-resolution Chest X-ray (CXR) images is crucial for accurate diagnosis and treatment planning of various lung conditions.
 In this paper, we introduce a Multi-scale Nested Graph Transformer (MNGT) architecture specifically designed for the efficient analysis of such images.